-We recently updated our guide to damp proof prices in the UK (that can be found here) and we decided it would be a good time to tackle loft condensation.
+We recently updated our guide to damp proof prices in the UK (that can be found here) and then decided it would be a good time to tackle another problem often experienced in winter – loft condensation.

 This page is all about loft condensation, when you shouldn’t worry and some examples of when you should be concerned enough to take action.